 About

 Professor Milam has published widely on the history of evolutionary theory and animal behavior.
 Her work explores how scientists and public audiences have used animal exemplars to naturalize particular behaviors in humans, from aggression to sex.
-Her current research charts the post-WWII efflorescence of long-term field sites to study animal behavior, the consolidation of behavioral ecology as a discipline, and the networks of collaboration that sustain field research in far flung locales.
-It is tentatively titled The Hyena & the Jay: Long-Term Research and the Birth of Behavioral Ecology.
+Her current research charts the post-WWII efflorescence of long-term field studies of animal behavior, the consolidation of behavioral ecology as a discipline, and the networks of collaboration that sustain field research in far flung locales.
+Its working title is The Hyena & the Jay: Long-Term Research and the Birth of Behavioral Ecology.

 Milam graduated with a biology major from Carleton College and earned an M.S. in Biology (Ecology, Evolution, and Organismal Biology) from the University of Michigan, where she also discovered history of science as an academic field.
 She then completed a Ph.D. in History of Science at the University of Wisconsin.
 After a postdoctoral fellowship at the Max Planck Institute for the History of Science, in Berlin, Germany, she taught at the University of Maryland for several years before joining the faculty at Princeton.